LinkedMink/road-wave-fm-web/README.md

 ## Overview

-Road Wave FM for Web provides a front end interface to query data about terrestial radio stations.
+Road Wave FM for Web provides a front end interface to query data about terrestrial radio stations.
 The app aims to be a mobile friendly and simple, so that you can hear fresh tunes on long road trips.

 - Use your device's location to find nearby stations